 Enough smallpox vaccine has been prepared to vaccinate everyone in the United States if needed.

 The smallpox vaccine contains live vaccinia virus, which is related to and provides immunity against the smallpox virus.

-The vaccine is most effective when given very early after exposure.
-However, the vaccine may also be beneficial if given in the first days after symptoms appear.
-There is no treatment for smallpox.
+The vaccine is most effective when given before exposure.
+However, the vaccine may also be beneficial if given up to 4 days after exposure and can help prevent the disease or limit its severity.

 Vaccination is considered successful if a small blister develops about 7 days later.
-If vaccination is successful, only one dose is given.
-If it is not, people are given another dose.
+If it does not appear, people are given another dose.

-Serious side effects occur in about 1000 of every million previously unvaccinated people, and death occurs in 1 or 2 per million.
-The risk of serious side effects and death is lower in previously vaccinated people.
+Serious side effects occur in about 1 of every 10,000 previously unvaccinated people, and death occurs in 1 or 2 per million.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Centers for Disease Control and Prevention (CDC): Information about the smallpox vaccine and about antiviral drugs used to treat smallpox